yashprakash13/Remember-App/README.md

   - FloatingActionButton
   - Material Textfields and Inputfields with Buttons (Outlined, Text and Normal)
 * Storing audio pronunciations in internal storage
+* Search functionality through both names and meanings of the words

 ## A Few Screenshots